SathyaBhat/devops-workflow/README.md

 - Ansible, for config management and provisioning the necessary tools
 - Terraform for building the necessary resources and instances on AWS.
 - A Jenkinsfile which defines a Jenkins pipeline script for each of the different stages.
+- Datadog integration so that your instance reports metrics to datadog upon launch

 Things that are included in the repo but not yet integrated in the cycle:

 - A Dockerfile for building a Docker image
 - Necessary integrations and plugins required for auto deploy on a github commit/push
+- Setting up datadog account / datadog + AWS integration

 ### Jenkins plugins